hackolade/docs/Studio/MySQL.md

 ## Reverse-Engineering

-The MariaDB engine can hosted on-premises, or on virtualized machines in a private or public cloud Details on how to connect Hackolade to MariaDB can be found on [this page](<ConnecttoaMariaDBinstance.md>).
+The MySQL database can be hosted on-premises, or on virtualized machines in a private or public cloud Details on how to connect Hackolade to MySQL can be found on [this page](<ConnecttoaMySQLinstance.md>).

 &nbsp;

-The Hackolade process for reverse-engineering of MariaDB databases includes the execution of statements to discover databases, tables, columns and their types, indexes and constraints.&nbsp; If JSON is detected in LONGTEXT columns, Hackolade performs statistical sampling of records followed by probabilistic inference of the JSON document schema.
+The Hackolade process for reverse-engineering of MySQL databases includes the execution of statements to discover databases, tables, columns and their types, indexes and constraints.&nbsp; If JSON is detected in LONGTEXT columns, Hackolade performs statistical sampling of records followed by probabilistic inference of the JSON document schema.

 &nbsp;

-For more information on MariaDB in general, please consult the [website](<https://mariadb.org/> "target=\"\_blank\"") and [documentation](<https://mariadb.org/documentation/> "target=\"\_blank\""). &nbsp;
+For more information on MySQL in general, please consult the [website](<https://MySQL.org/> "target=\"\_blank\"") and [documentation](<https://MySQL.org/documentation/> "target=\"\_blank\""). &nbsp;